opendocsg/opendoc-state-courts-practice-directions-2021/PART-03-ORIGINATING-PROCESSES-AND-DOCUMENTS.md

 > #### (e) Deceased person

 >For a deceased natural person, the identification number shall be as set out in sub-paragraphs (a) to (d) above.
-However, if such numbers are not available, the identification number shall be the death registration number under the Registration of Births and Deaths Rules (Cap 267, R 1) or the equivalent foreign provisions, where the death is registered abroad.
+However, if such numbers are not available, the identification number shall be the death registration number under the Registration of Births and Deaths Rules or the equivalent foreign provisions, where the death is registered abroad.
 The number as well as the following words should be stated: “(Country or place of registration of death) Death Reg.
 No.”

-> #### (f) Company registered under the Companies Act
+> #### (f) Company registered under the Companies Act 1967

->For a company registered under the Companies Act (Cap 50), the identification number shall be the Unique Entity Number (UEN).
+>For a company registered under the Companies Act 1967, the identification number shall be the Unique Entity Number (UEN).

 > #### (g) Company registered outside Singapore

->For a company registered outside Singapore which is not registered under the Companies Act, the identification number shall be the registration number of the company in the country of registration.
+>For a company registered outside Singapore which is not registered under the Companies Act 1967, the identification number shall be the registration number of the company in the country of registration.

 > #### (h) Business registered under the Business Names Registration Act 2014

->For a body registered under the Business Names Registration Act 2014 (Act 29 of 2014), the identification number shall be the UEN.
+>For a body registered under the Business Names Registration Act 2014, the identification number shall be the UEN.

-> #### (i) Limited Liability Partnership registered under the Limited Liability Partnerships Act
+> #### (i) Limited Liability Partnership registered under the Limited Liability Partnerships Act 2005

->For a limited liability partnership registered under the Limited Liability Partnerships Act (Cap 163A), the identification number shall be the UEN.
+>For a limited liability partnership registered under the Limited Liability Partnerships Act 2005, the identification number shall be the UEN.

 > #### (j) Other bodies and associations